Forming an Effective Safety Committee Part 1

 Are Safety Committees Required by OSHA?

 Every employer is required by OSHA to ensure a safe work environment by making health and safety a top priority.
 If you lead a company of construction workers, you have a duty to protect them from injury and illness on the job.
 Although OSHA does not mandate safety committees, OSHA highly recommends that employers form a committee to support and improve their safety culture.
-Some states are, however, required by OSHA to establish safety committees.If you need to discuss the legalities of implementing a safety program in your state, an OSHA attorney from Trent Cotney, P.A. is always available.
+Some states are, however, required by OSHA to establish safety committees.If you need to discuss the legalities of implementing a safety program in your state, an OSHA attorney from Cotney Construction Law is always available.
 To find out if your state is required, contact your local regional OSHA office.

 Why Form a Safety Committee?